Spinlogic/IaC_playground/README.md

 - Before building the Docker image using Dockerfile, you must create a pair of public / private encryption keys.
 - The config file for SSH is copied into the image.
 Modify it as needed for your case.
 - The *username* and *password" that you defined is the sudo user that Ansible will use to execute tasks on the server.
 - Each line in the Dockerfile creates a layer in the Docker image.
-I have made some optimisations to reduce the number of layers, but feel free to make more.
-E.g. The WORKDIR, EXPOSE and ENTRYPOINT lines can be removed (i.e. a redunction of three images), since they can be defined in the *docker-compose* file.
+I have made some optimisations to reduce the number of layers, like commenting WORKDIR, EXPOSE and ENTRYPOINT lines (i.e. a redunction of three images), since they are defined in the *docker-compose* file.
+Feel free to make additional optimisations.

 # Deploy a cluster